 Purchasing your dress

 Every dress I sell is checked for obvious imperfections before it goes on sale, therefore, any dress you purchase should be in near-perfect condition.
 If you decide that you would like to buy one of my dresses, we will check over the dress together and log any minor defects found (if any) before you pay.
 You will then sign to say that you have purchased the dress in the condition stated, and you are happy with this.
-Please ensure you read the terms and conditions of sale before you buy.

 How can I pay?